 YK740 tires offer minimal noise, no matter what speed or road surface being dealt with.
 It does create some booming sounds when encountering a large impact though.
 Overall tire noise is minimal even on a highway at the high speed.

-Handling and Traction on Dry Road
+Dry Handling and Traction Review

 YK740 tires are able to connect cleanly with the road and undertake tight maneuvers without any slipping.
 This is partly thanks to the shoulder tread block design that keeps the external blocks rigid.
 It also improves the cornering when extra pressure is placed on a single side of a tire.
 Braking performance is also decent in dry conditions.
 The tires have plenty of contact with a road, generating plenty of friction during braking.
 All in all, the performance was what would be expected from dry conditions.